Washington · July 2017

 Directions

 The Rainy Pass trailhead is located on the North Cascades Highway, 37 miles past Newhalem, Washington.
-The outhouse is located in the parking area on the other side of Washington Highway 20.

 1